 The Research Business Managers Network (RBMNet) provides faculty and staff with direct assistance in research administration.
 Services include:

-- Research administration consultation and facilitation
+- Research administration consultation and facilitation - contact us

-- Direct proposal support
+- Direct proposal support - make a request

 - In collaboration with other R&E units - support for large multi-investigator and/or center level proposals

 The Office Research Development (ORD) supports an evolving program of faculty research development workshops, seminars, and peer-to-peer mentoring programs intended to support faculty in all fields and at all professorial levels in meeting their research goals and competing for external funding.
 Faculty groups can request a workshop, seminar or program to meet specific research needs.
 Faculty development workshops focus on four general areas: proposal development, internal grant competitions, agency relationship building, and investigator initiated workshops.
 Learn more.